- Draft -

 But by the time I joined this was fixed, and we could see each region’s sites and newsgroups.

-I would guess this was initially done like this because it mirrored the professional developer networks, which would have been region based and locked.
+I would guess this was initially done like this because it mirrored the professional developer networks, which would have been locked to their region.

 In 1999, I remember the US members were mostly gone, posting only a few times that I recall (not sure if that was a access or connection issue though), the JP members were some what active, posting a few times a month (5-10).